crimsonlabs-io/Cache/README.md

 # Cache

-Pre-compiled binaries and scripts to aid security consultants.
+Pre-compiled binaries, scripts, and libraries to aid security consultants.
 Works best with `execute-assembly`.

 #### ewsManage